onnx/onnx/docs/Operators.md

 ### <a name="MaxPool"></a><a name="maxpool">**MaxPool**</a>

-  MaxPool consumes an input tensor X and applies max pooling across the tensor according to kernel sizes, stride sizes, and pad lengths. max pooling consisting of computing the max on all values of a subset of the input tensor according to the kernel size and downsampling the
+  MaxPool consumes an input tensor X and applies max pooling across the the tensor according to kernel sizes, stride sizes, and pad lengths. max pooling consisting of computing the max on all values of a subset of the input tensor according to the kernel size and downsampling the